The state of the workplace in 2021: Gallup’s stark findings for employee engagement and stress

 Gallup’s latest State of the Global Workplace Report details the findings of global employee surveys conducted in 2020 during the pandemic.
 According to them, employee engagement across the world fell to 20% last year.

-Employee stress is at a record high
+Employee stress is at a record high in 2021

-On top of that, 14% of employees report not being treated with any respect the previous day.
+On top of that, 14% of employees report that they weren't treated with any respect the previous day.
 And how is employee engagement in 2021 meant to thrive with so much negativity?

-According to Gallup’s report, nowhere is stress higher than the US and Canada the highest regional levels in the whole survey (34%).
-This is consistent with reports from Gallup last year that they had recorded wellbeing and engagement diverging for the first time.
+That means the US and Canada the highest regional levels in the whole survey (34%).
+But this is actually consistent with reports from Gallup last year.
+That's because Gallup recorded wellbeing and engagement diverging for the first time.

 Businesses are corrupt, according to employees